vectra-ai-research/derf/docs/comparison.md

 ## [AWS CloudSaga](https://github.com/awslabs/aws-cloudsaga) by AWS
 #### Credit: Description by Status Red Team

-AWS CloudSaga has a few simulation scenarios (five [at the time of writing](https://github.com/awslabs/aws-cloudsaga/tree/e4f065a8bb7558af94768301f41f7679ea9baa8b)).
-Some of them are more focused around identifying vulnerable resources in your account (such as [`imds_reveal`](https://github.com/awslabs/aws-cloudsaga/blob/e4f065a8bb7558af94768301f41f7679ea9baa8b/cloudsaga/scenarios/imds_reveal.py) listing your EC2 instances without IMDSv2 enforced), while others are designed to simulate attacker behavior.
+AWS CloudSaga has a few simulation scenarios that cover both audit and attack goals.
+Some of them are more focused around identifying vulnerable resources in your account (audit focused) (such as [`imds_reveal`](https://github.com/awslabs/aws-cloudsaga/blob/e4f065a8bb7558af94768301f41f7679ea9baa8b/cloudsaga/scenarios/imds_reveal.py) listing your EC2 instances without IMDSv2 enforced), while others are designed to simulate attacker behavior.

+### AWS CloudSaga versus the DeRF
+- Similarities: Both tools describe and execute attack techniques in the cloud.
-The attacker behavior implemented by AWS Cloud Saga emulates several stages of the attack lifecycle, while Stratus Red Team purposely attempts to stay as granular as possible (see: [Philosophy](https://stratus-red-team.cloud/attack-techniques/philosophy/)).
-As much as possible, Stratus Red Team techniques also reference real-world incidents or breaches.
+- Philosophy Differences: The attacker behavior implemented by AWS Cloud Saga emulates several stages of the attack lifecycle, while the built-in attack techniques in the DeRF are more granular, representing attacker behaviors rather than larger attack lifecycles.

-Finally, AWS CloudSaga is by design specific to AWS, while Stratus Red Team supports AWS, Azure, GCP and even Kubernetes.
+- Usage Differences: CloudSaga implements modules which are programatically executed,  targeting AWS only while the DeRF has built-in attack techniques targeting both AWS and GCP which are executed either with a GUI or via an API.

 ## [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat) by Rhino Security Labs
 **Credit: Description by Status Red Team**